Paul Galligan

 Paul Galligan (20 June 1888 – 14 December 1966) was an Irish Sinn Féin politician who would experience over five years in prison as a result of his republican activities during the 1916 Rising in Enniscorthy and the War of Independence in County Cavan.

-Peter Paul Galligan was born in Carrigallen, County Leitrim, Galligan attended school at St Patrick's College, Cavan.
-As a member of the Irish Republican Brotherhood and the Irish Volunteers, during the Easter Rising Galligan cycled from Dublin to Wexford carrying James Connolly's battle orders to ensure that the volunteers in the area rose to support those in Dublin.
-When the volunteers disbanded he cycled back to Cavan but was arrested at the family home.
+Peter Paul Galligan was born in Carrigallen, County Leitrim and attended school at St Patrick's College, Cavan.
+A member of the Irish Republican Brotherhood and the Irish Volunteers, Galligan cycled from Dublin to Wexford during the Easter Rising.
+He was carrying James Connolly's battle orders to ensure that the volunteers in the area rose to support those in Dublin.

+The Volunteers were ordered to destroy rail lines in order to prevent British reinforcements to Dublin from the south.
+Commandant Galligan and his men occupied Ferns, County Wexford and the surrounding areas.
+With 600 Volunteers in Enniscorthy under the command of Robert Brennan almost all of north Wexford was in rebel hands.
+When the volunteers disbanded he cycled back to County Cavan but was arrested at the family home.
+After his arrest Galligan was sentenced to death but that sentence was later reduced to five years penal servitude.